0xapurv/Portfolio_React_Code/content/jobs/Acadpal/index.md

 ---

 - Backed by Y-Combinator and other marquee investors, AcadPal is a platform for students to practice and learn concepts in fun ways that are engaging.
-- Built responsive UI for both Testpal and Acadpal apps using flutter.
+- Built responsive UI for both Testpal and Acadpal apps using Flutter.
 - Implemented Bloc Architecture for state management.
 Worked with RESTful API and connected the app with the backend.
 Built admin functionalities.